Welcome to the ISHavana!

 - that are physically challenged, where campus limitations allow for inclusion

 - that are highly able and/or have special talents.
 In addition, a programme of guidance and counselling is available under provisions made by the Student Support Department and its teachers.

 Please consult the general Student Support Department Prospectus that is available to all parents from the Student Support Coordinator and the Registrar’s Office.

 Secondary School Lockers

-The school expects that all Secondary School Students will need a locker to store personal belongings and valuables safely.
+The school expects that all Secondary students will need a locker to store personal belongings and valuables safely.
 The following procedure is followed:

 - All students will receive a locker key from their Homeroom Teacher.
 They will have to sign that they have received this key.